johnpeart/johnpeart.github.io/_posts/2023-10-31-making-webmentions-look-more-conversational.md

 emoji: ["🧹","🫧","🧽","✨","💬"]
 ---

 I recently added support for [federated social networking features to my website](/2023/07/30/into-the-fediverse/).
-If you're on a service like Mastodon, and you with a post that links to something on my website, it'll show up a little while later *on my actual website*!
+If you're on a service like Mastodon, and you interact with a post that links to something on my website, it'll show up a little while later *on my actual website*!
 Cool, right?!

 ## The boring bit